obeninteractive/easy-modal/readme.txt

 1. Easy Modal with default "Contact Fom 7" form.
 2. Shows CF7 Inline validation used during ajax submit == Changelog ==
+= 1.2.0.1 =
+* Fixed issue that caused wp editor to not load with certain themes.

 = 1.2 =
 * Code has been rewritten from ground up, JS, admin panels etc.
 * Added animations